SamSokolovStudent/Eindopdracht2023SamSokolov/README.md

 - `GenbankEntry`: Stores information such as locus, etc.
 - `GenbankReference`: Stores information such as author and journal.

+The `GenbankEntry` objects are stored in a list for use with the commands.

 ![image](https://user-images.githubusercontent.com/90578942/215222542-134fae4e-f9c8-4049-8747-326af34bd940.png)

 Testing files for this project with which this program is known to work are stored under ./src/main/resources/genbank/*